-The on-site PREA (Prison Rape Elimination Act) audit of the Clarinda Correctional Facility (CCF), Clarinda, IA, was conducted April 30-May 2, 2019.
+The on-site PREA (Prison Rape Elimination Act) audit of the Newton Correctional Facility/Correctional Release Center (NFC), Newton, IA, was conducted February 18-29, 2020.
 The audit was completed by The Nakamoto Group, Inc. certified auditor William Willingham.
-This is the second PREA audit for this facility.
-An entrance meeting was held the first day of the audit to discuss any concerns regarding the audit process and to finalize the facility tour and interview schedules.
-The following persons were in attendance: The Acting Warden, Associate Warden of Administration, Associate Warden of Treatment, Associate Warden of Security, PREA Compliance Manager (PCM), PREA Coordinator, as well as several department heads/support staff.
+This is the third PREA audit for this facility.
+An entrance meeting was held on the first day of the audit to discuss any concerns regarding the audit process and to finalize the facility tour and interview schedules.
+The following persons were in attendance: the Warden, an Associate Warden, the PREA Compliance Manager (PCM), the Security Director (Chief of Security), the PREA Coordinator and several facility department heads/support staff.
 After the meeting, a comprehensive tour of the facility was completed.
-The CCF is a male-only facility.
+The NCF is a male-only facility.
 It was also noted that offenders housed at the facility were also referred to as "incarcerated individuals".
-The tour included the intake processing area, all housing units including the Special Housing Unit (SHU), the Health Services Department, Recreation, Food Service, facility support areas, Education, the Visiting Room, an outside storage area, outside lowa Prison Industries building and programming areas.
-The auditor observed the facility configuration, location of cameras, staff supervision of offenders, housing configurations (including shower/toilet areas), security monitoring, offender entrance and search procedures and offender program participation.
+The tour included the CFC, the intake processing area, all housing units including the Special Housing Unit (SHU), the Health Services Department, Recreation, Food Service, facility support areas.
+Education, the Visiting Room, an outside storage area and programming areas.
+The auditor observed the facility configuration, location of cameras, staff supervision of offenders, housing configurations (including shower/toilet areas), security monitoring, offender entrance and search procedures, and offender program participation.
 During the tour, it was noted that there was sufficient staffing, security mirrors, unit control rooms (which are also observation posts) and surveillance cameras to ensure a safe environment for offenders and staff.
 Signs were posted (in English and Spanish) that indicated employees of the opposite gender were present in the housing units.
-A bell and light were activated when female staff entered a housing unit.
 Offenders were able to shower, dress and use the toilet facilities without exposing themselves to employees of the opposite gender.
 Informal and formal conversations with employees and offenders regarding the PREA standards were conducted.
-Postings that explained PREA violation reporting and the agency's zero tolerance policy for sexual abuse and sexual harassment were prominently displayed in all housing units, meeting areas and throughout the facility.
-Audit notice postings with the PREA auditors' contact information were also located in the same areas.
-These notices were posted on February 18, 2019.
-There were no letters mailed to the auditor as a result of the audit postings in the housing units.
+Postings regarding PREA violation reporting and the Agency's zero-tolerance policy for sexual abuse and sexual harassment were prominently displayed in all housing units, meeting areas and throughout the facility.
+Audit notice postings with the PREA auditor's contact information were also located in the same areas (these notices were posted on January 3, 2020.
+There were eight letters mailed to the auditor as a result of the audit postings in the housing units; these offenders were interviewed by the auditor.
+During the audit, one offender requested and was granted a private interview with the auditor.